 One of the most controversial discussions around DRS involves the question of a fair catch.
 TV replays haven’t yet been able to adequately establish whether or not the ball has hit the ground before it comes to rest in the fielder’s hands.
 There is an unavoidable ‘foreshortening’ of the lens and, even with close up, zoomed images, it isn’t completely clear.

 The introduction of technology has been seen in other sports for a number of years.
 Tennis, rugby and football are obvious examples and it was only natural that cricket followed.
-The advantages of using DRS are clear: It is there to deal with major mistakes made by the on field officials and any obvious errors can be overturned and provided with the correct outcome.
+The advantages of using DRS are clear: It is there to deal with major mistakes made by the on field umpires and any obvious errors can be overturned and provided with the correct outcome.